simonvlc/katas_php/string_calculator/README.md

 allowed” - and the negative that was passed.
 If there are multiple negatives, show all of them in the exception message.

----
-Stop here if you are a beginner.
-Continue if you can finish the steps so far in less than 30 minutes.
+_Stop here if you are a beginner.
+Continue if you can finish the steps so far in less than 30 minutes._

 6. Numbers bigger than 1000 should be ignored, so adding 2 + 1001  = 2.